Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 - Stealth Browser for sites that aggressively flag automation.
 This is what survives Cloudflare and friends.

 That second mode is where it diverges from the typical headless library.
-A lot of agent tasks fail not because Playwright is broken, but because Playwright spawns a fresh browser with no login, and you don't want to script credentials into the agent.
+A lot of agent tasks fail not because Playwright is broken, but because Playwright spawns a fresh browser with no login, and you do not want to script credentials into the agent.
 Real Chrome takeover sidesteps that whole problem.

-The other piece worth flagging: browser-act doesn't dump a full page of HTML at the model.
+The other piece worth flagging: browser-act does not dump a full page of HTML at the model.
 Real pages carry navigation, ads, scripts, hidden nodes, inline styles.
 The model reading that raw is noise plus context burn.
 The browser layer waits, filters, screenshots, captures requests, and does structured extraction first — the cleaner artifact is what reaches the LLM.

 browser-act-skill-forge is the second skill, and the more interesting one.
 It turns a repeated web task into a reusable Skill.
-You hand it a goal and sample inputs; it explores the target site, prefers an API endpoint when there's one, falls back to DOM extraction otherwise, validates the workflow, and emits a SKILL.md plus a script.
+You hand it a goal and sample inputs; it explores the target site, prefers an API endpoint when there is one, falls back to DOM extraction otherwise, validates the workflow, and emits a SKILL.md plus a script.

 The split: browser-act is "get this one task done now"; skill-forge is "remember how, so the next ten runs are free."